 Writing content For The Website

 Replace the Dummy Content: After developing the website you should fill it with content.
 If you have the content ready then fine but if you don’t then you should hire a copywriter.
-This not a job for your designer or developer but a copywriter.
-If you are getting your website from an agency then they might provide you some content written by their content writer.
+This is not a job for your designer or developer but a copywriter.
+If you are getting your website from an agency then they might provide you with some content written by their content writer.
 This is when your website acquires

 the end product look.